Popular as a Christmas treat or as a season gift, we bring you the real deal: Danish Christmas Butter Cookies (Vaniljekranse). They're amazing!

 That is not the only reason why this recipe is here.

 This is not something that people make at home in our country.
-It was only when my husband – who hails from Denmark – and I decided reproduce that I knew I had to learn how to make these.
+It was only when my husband – who hails from Denmark – and I had a kid that I knew I had to learn how to make these.
 If we were going to incorporate it into our mixed-family traditions, they’d better be the real deal.

 The traditional Danish butter cookies are called vaniljekranse or “vanilla wreaths” in Denmark and, although more popular during Christmas, they can be found throughout the year there.
 But when my husband tried the ones you buy from a tin here, he was hugely disappointed.
 It was only when I tried the handmade ones that I knew why.
 There’s really no comparison.